 Piano/Guitar/Ukulele/Violin/Viola: Many children are ready for lessons as early as age 5, and most are ready at age 6.
 Although every child is unique, the requirement for our youngest students is enrollment in Kindergarten.
 Students should be able to stay focused throughout a 30-minute lesson.
 If you are unsure about your child’s readiness, please do not hesitate to contact us here.

 Voice: Voice lessons should typically begin later than piano.
 This is due to the constantly changing nature of the growing vocal folds and larynx, as well as the abstract nature of many of the concepts taught.
-Many students are ready for lessons at age eight, depending on maturity.
+Many students are ready for lessons at age nine, depending on maturity.
 Early lessons will focus on musicality, breath support, and musical concepts and reading.
 At middle school age we are able to begin exploring more advanced concepts.
 Students with an interest in singing who are too young for lessons would benefit from piano lessons, where they will learn valuable musical skills that will apply to singing as well.

 Piano: An acoustic piano is the preferred instrument.
 Students can properly practice and apply all the proper techniques and concepts at home that they have learned in lessons.
 If space is limited, a digital piano with 88 weighted keys will suffice.
 A keyboard is not the same as a digital piano, and practice on a keyboard will result in frustration and inability to practice correctly.
 It is not necessary to spend a fortune in order to get an instrument.
 Your instructor will be happy to recommend resources or assess a particular instrument.